The VET Student Loans (VSL) program is governed by the VET Student Loans Act 2016 and the VET Student Loans Rules 2016.

 On this page:

-The department expects to open an application round for interested RTOs later this calendar year.
-This website will be updated with the relevant dates once they have been determined.
-The most recent round closed on 4 June 2021.
 If you are interested in applying to become a VSL approved course provider in future, please complete the VET Student Loans Providers Form.

 Interested parties who express, or have already expressed, an interest in applying to become a VSL Approved Course Provider will automatically receive an Application Package before the next round opens.
 General enquiries should be addressed to firstname.lastname@example.org.